andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 ## Todos

+* move to literalDict once this is releaded in neovim: let mydict = #{zero: 0, one_key: 1, two-key: 2, 333: 3}
 * when going up/down via j/k, use vitual columns to avoid jumps caused by num of concealed chars
 * general: quickly share urls with Android, mac, other iphone